Kuwae

-Kuwae was a landmass that existed in the vicinity of Tongoa and was destroyed by volcanic eruption in fifteenth century, probably through caldera subsidence.
-The exact location of the caldera is debated.
-A submarine caldera, now known as Kuwae caldera and which is located between the Epi and Tongoa islands, is a candidate.
-Kuwae caldera cuts through the flank of the Tavani Ruru volcano on Epi and the northwestern end of Tongoa.
-Another potential candidate is a proposed caldera between Tongoa and Tongariki.
+Kuwae was a landmass that existed in the vicinity of Tongoa and was destroyed by volcanic eruption in the fifteenth century, probably through caldera subsidence.
+Its exact location is debated.
+A submarine caldera now known as the Kuwae caldera is a candidate, located between the Epi and Tongoa islands and cutting through the flank of the Tavani Ruru volcano on Epi and the northwestern end of Tongoa.
+Another candidate is a proposed caldera between Tongoa and Tongariki.

-The submarine volcano Karua, one of the most active volcanoes of Vanuatu, is near the northern rim of Kuwae caldera.
+The submarine volcano Karua, one of the most active volcanoes of Vanuatu, is near the northern rim of the Kuwae caldera.

 Caldera location and Kuwae landmass

+An Illustration showing the outlines of the Kuwae Caldera.

 In Tongoan folklore, Kuwae is a lost land in the vicinity of Tongoa and was destroyed by a massive volcanic eruption, probably associated with caldera subsidence.
 In the legend of Ti Tongoa Liseiriki, the young man in Tongoa escaped the eruption along the coast of Kuwae to Tongariki which became a remnant of submerged Kuwae.
 This implies that Tongoa and Tongariki were connected by Kuwae landmass before the eruption.
 A submerged caldera is proposed in southeast of Tongoa and part of its western rim is above sea-level to form islands of Ewose, Buninga, and Tongariki.
 These islands are also described to be fragments of old Kuwae landmass in the folklore, consistent with presence of caldera in this location.
 But a bathymetric survey of this area could not confirm the presence of a caldera.

 In 1994, bathymetry north of Tongoa revealed a large, 6×12-kilometer caldera between Tongoa and Epi, and it was named Kuwae caldera.
 However, whether or not the Kuwae caldera was responsible for the disappearance of Kuwae landmass and fifteenth century eruption in the folklore is debated, because oral traditions clearly describe it being south of Tongoa.

 From which of these two calderas did the fifteenth century eruption derive has not been definitely identified.